tandonvansh/Spark-Assignment/readme.md

 4. **Data Visualization**: Presents the analyzed data through API endpoints in JSON format for visualization or further consumption.

+**A logs folder will get generated to display logs of the application.**

 ## How to Use

 To run the project locally, follow these steps: